Kiln Cottage, St Austell

 Mr Scott comments:

 We expect to be meeting in excess of 80% of our energy needs with our ground source heat pump and solar PV system.
-Kensa have been responsive and very helpful at every step of the process, including the application for the RHI.
+Kensa have been responsive and very helpful at every step of the process, including the application for the RHI (this scheme has now closed).
 As an engineer it was pleasing to locate a company who had technical staff and support I could discuss my project with directly.

 Ground Source Review Kiln Cottage, St Austell ǀ Heat Pump 1